 Philosophy & Origin:

-Elongates and releases tension from your spine Helps relieve the symptoms of menopause
+- Elongates and releases tension from your spine.

 Mudra: Apana Mudra

-This mudra is also known as the “Prayer Mudra”.
+This mudra is also known as the “prayer mudra.”

 Om Mani Padme Hum Mantra

-As translated by the Dalai Lama, this mantra literally means “The jewel is in the lotus, or praise to the jewel in the lotus.”
+As translated by the Dalai Lama, this mantra means “the jewel is in the lotus,” or “praise to the jewel in the lotus.”
 Many contend that the true meaning of this mantra cannot be translated into a simple phrase or sentence, but all of the teachings reiterate that suffering in life is unnecessary, and through peaceful reflection and calculated action, we can avoid the aspects of our lives that cause suffering and embrace those that bring joy and enhance our daily lives.
 The lotus is often believed to be symbolic of our ability to rise out of darkness and blossom with beauty, and this recognition of how we rise out of dark conditions is invoked through the power of this mantra.

 Contraindications and Cautions: